HZcohort/DiNetxify/README.md

 ##### After binomial test:

-After the binomial test, we get a `binomial_result` (`pd.DataFrame`) including the non-temporal disease pairs (D₁-D₂ co-occurrence) and temporal disease pairs (D₁→D₂).
-The details of result is shows in the pipeline.
-Additionally, alternative p-value adjustment methods can be implemented to enhance statistical rigor.
+After running the `DiseaseNetPy.binomial_result()` function, the results will be provided in a `pandas.DataFrame` format, which is identical to the binomial_result obtained from the **one-step analysis** described earlier and will not be reintroduced here.
+The disease pairs in the `binomial_result` that exhibit significant temporal directionality will be used for constructing disease trajectories.

+The following example code demonstrates how to apply different statistical methods for multiple hypothesis testing corrections.

 ```python
 # Redo p-value adjustment using False Discovery Rate (FDR) with other methods